IQSS/prefresher/README.md

 _(view this book on a browser: https://iqss.github.io/prefresher/)_

 The [__Harvard Gov Prefresher__](https://projects.iq.harvard.edu/prefresher) is held each year in August.
-All relevant information is on our website, including the [day-to-day schedule](https://projects.iq.harvard.edu/prefresher/schedule).
+All relevant information is on our website, including the day-to-day schedule.
 The 2019 Prefresher instructors are [Shannon Parker](https://wcfia.harvard.edu/shannon-lynn-parker) and [Meg Schwenzfeier](http://schwenzfeier.github.io/), and the faculty sponsor is  [Gary King](https://gking.harvard.edu).

 The booklet maintained in this repository is the text for the Prefresher, and is the accumulation of continuous improvements by previous instructors for the past 25 years (See the [title page](https://iqss.github.io/prefresher/) for the full list).
-Shiro Kuriwaki ([kuriwaki](https://github.com/kuriwaki)) is the repository maintainer.
+[Shiro Kuriwaki](https://github.com/kuriwaki) is the repository maintainer.

 ## How the book is compiled